MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ### Enroll a new Surface Hub 3 shipped from factory

 New Surface Hub 3 devices that ship from the factory are fully ready for Autopilot use.
 We recommend consulting with certified partners who can Autopilot enroll Surface Hub 3 (or other Autopilot-supporting) devices on behalf of customers, including creating the requisite Autopilot profiles.
-Learn more, including about how to set up the trust relationship with your partner, in this documentation.
+Learn more, including about how to set up the trust relationship with your partner, in this [documentation](/autopilot/partner-registration).
+Or see the list of [Surface partners enabled for Autopilot](/surface/windows-autopilot-and-surface-devices#surface-partners-enabled-for-windows-autopilot)

 ### Manually register & enroll Surface Hub 2S devices upgraded with a Surface Hub 3 Pack compute cartridge